cybervisiontech/cdap-packs/etl-pack/README.rst

     Record transform(Record input) throws IOException, InterruptedException;
   }

-The example below shows the implementation of a standard ``MetadataSource`` to show how easy it is to implement a custom source:
+The next example is the implementation of a ``MetadataSource``, and shows how easy it is to implement a custom source:

 .. code:: java